shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 $$ a_t b_t = k $$

 This is known as the constant product formula.
-Since the liquidity pool have equal value of both assets (one can arbitrage if it doesn't), it also implies that the current exchange rate of one unit of asset $A$ in terms asset $B$ is
+Since the liquidity pool must have equal value of both assets (one can arbitrage if it doesn't!), it also implies that the current exchange rate of one unit of asset $A$ in terms asset $B$ is

 $$ e_t = \frac{ A_t }{ B_t } = \frac{ b_t }{ a_t } $$